Spectral integration of linear boundary value problems: Numerical examples

 The solution has an internal layer at $y=0$ of width approximately $\epsilon^{-1/2}$ or $10^{-6}$.
 In Figure \ref{fig:transition-spy-layer}, we show the spy plot of a matrix corresponding to division of $[-1,1]$ into five sub-intervals as well as the transition region of the solution.

 This second example occurs near the end of \cite{CoutsiasHT1996}, where it is reported that mapped Chebyshev points with $M=1024$ compute the solution with an overshoot of $3\times10^{-4}$.
 From Table \ref{tab:Solution-of-internal-layer}, we see that the overshoot is reduced to the order of machine precision using only $161$ grid points.
 The overshoot is seen to be highly sensitive to the location of the nodes.
 The solution plotted in Figure \ref{fig:transition-spy-layer}b corresponds to the top row of the table.
 The solution appears to have around $10$ digits of accuracy.
-The sensitivity to the placement of nodes can probably be reduced using Green's functions, which is the approach advocated in \cite{GreengardRokhlin1991} and \cite{Viswanath2012}.

-To summarize, this paper has introduced new formulations of spectral integration that are particularly convenient for higher order problems.
-We have illustrated the partial immunity of spectral integration to ill-conditioning of linear systems that are solved.
-We have clarified the manner in which spectral integration produces an accurate final answer even when the intermediate quantities are inaccurate.
-Finally, we have illustrated the efficacy of piecewise Chebyshev grids for resolving boundary layers and internal layers.